rajat5559/MLDC-MAC-Protocol/README.md

    The proposed model assumes that the deployment area is composed of n equal-sized grids.
 Sensor nodes lying in a grid are considered to be the part of the same cluster.
 All the sensor nodes are homogenous, stationary, and fitted with GPS devices that can be used to know their locations.
 It is assumed that each node in the deployment area can transmit to the BS directly.
 It is also assumed that all the nodes are time synchronized.
 This can be achieved by having the BS broadcast a synchronization pulse at the start of each round.
 The proposed model divides a round into two phases: Set-up Phase and Steady-state Phase.

    Simulation Parameters:
-Deployment area             : 50x50 m2, 100x100 m2
+Deployment area : 50x50 m2 & 100x100 m2,
-Initial energy of node      : 5 joule
+Initial energy of node : 5 joule,
-Energy transmission         : 50 nJ/bit
+Energy transmission : 50 nJ/bit,
-Idle Energy                 : 40 nJ/bit
+Idle Energy : 40 nJ/bit,
-Transmit amplifier Energy   : 100 pJ/bit/m2
+Transmit amplifier Energy : 100 pJ/bit/m2,
-Threshold Energy            : 0.1 Joule
+Threshold Energy : 0.1 Joule,
-Data/Schedule message size  : 500 Bytes
+Data/Schedule message size : 500 Bytes,
-Control message size        : 20 Bytes
+Control message size : 20 Bytes,
-Number of frames in a round : 20
+Number of frames in a round : 20,
-Number of CHs (C)           : 16, 25
+Number of CHs (C): 16 & 25
-Number of nodes (N)         : 100, 200
+Number of nodes (N): 100 & 200